 Income from Small Business Vs Stocks

-On the other hand, stock income is received from stock dividends that are based on the company distributing profits.
+With both business and stocks, income is received from stock dividends based on the company distributing profits.

 Wealth Building from Small Business Vs Stocks